-The project site is zoned MP (Industrial Park) and has a General Plan Land Use Designation of Industrial Park.
+The project site is zoned MP (Industrial Park) and has a General Plan Designation of Industrial Park.
 The project does not propose to expand the existing facility and complies with the intent of the Zoning Code and General Plan as it pertains to use (when approved by a conditional use permit) and parking.
-In addition, the CMMC Section 13-30 (land use matrix), specifies that public offices and facilities, such as "courthouses," are a conditionally permitted use in the MP Zone.
+In addition, the CMMC land use matrix section 13-30, specifies that public offices and facilities, such as "courthouses," are a conditionally permitted use in the MP Zone.